Menu

 Wet Circle

-Looking at data from three tire tests, the Continental PremiumContact 7 was better during three wet circle tests.
-On average the Continental PremiumContact 7 was 1.63% faster around a wet circle than the Firestone Roadhawk 2 ENLITEN.
+Looking at data from one tire tests, the Continental PremiumContact 7 was better during one wet circle tests.
+On average the Continental PremiumContact 7 had 0.83% higher lateral wet grip than the Firestone Roadhawk 2 ENLITEN.

 Continental PremiumContact 7